MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ## Scenario Specific Supported Guidance

-The initial scenario in preview for the Microsoft Identity Manager management agent for Microsoft Graph (preview) is external user AD account lifecycle management.
-In this scenario, an organization has invited guests into their Azure AD directory, and wish to give those guests access to on-premises Windows Integrated Authentication or Kerberos-based applications, via the [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-application-proxy-publish) proxy or other gateway mechanisms.
+In this scenario, an organization has invited guests into their Azure AD directory, and wishes to give those guests access to on-premises Windows
+Integrated Authentication or Kerberos-based applications, via the [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-application-proxy-publish) proxy or other gateway mechanisms.
 The Azure AD application proxy requires each